wasabipesto/themis/README.md

 - The script for site deployment uses `rclone` and thus can be deployed to any target supported by that utility.
 You can install rclone by following the instructions [here](https://rclone.org/install/), or deploy the site some other way.
 - Some other optional utilities:
   - There are a few Python scripts I use for development in the `scripts` folder.
 If you want to use these, ensure you have a recent version of Python installed.
   - When testing API responses I use `jq` for filtering and general formatting.
+You can get that [here](https://jqlang.org/download/).
+  - A couple scripts for debugging are written with `rust-script`.
+Installation instructions are [here](https://rust-script.org/#installation).

 ## Step 1.
 Downloading API data to disk